 There is a scarcity of Karst type aquifers in South Africa

-Based on this crucial aspect, the Marico Biosphere has extensive responsibility in maintaining water qualities of a large portion of South Africa and is one of the core reasons for registration of this region as a Biosphere Reserve with UNESCO.
+Based on this crucial aspect, the Marico BR has extensive responsibility in maintaining water qualities of a large portion of South Africa and is one of the core reasons for registration of this region as a Biosphere Reserve with UNESCO.

-In addition to this crucial aspect Marico also takes on and adopts the additional responsibilities as outlined in the MaB programme
+In addition to this crucial aspect Marico BR also takes on and adopts the additional responsibilities as outlined in the MaB programme

 A set of strategic building blocks and outcomes are identified in the Management Plan according to the two overarching themes in the Vision.
 The strategic building blocks identified under the Healthy Environment theme are: